James Cuno

-James "Jim" Bash Cuno (born April 6, 1951 in St. Louis) is an American art historian and curator.
-From 2011-22 Cuno served as president and chief executive officer of the J. Paul Getty Trust.
+James Bash Cuno (born April 6, 1951) is an American art historian and curator.
+From 2011 to 2022, Cuno served as president and chief executive officer of the J. Paul Getty Trust.

 Career

-A native of St. Louis, Cuno received a Bachelor of Arts in History from Willamette University in 1973.
+A native of St. Louis, Cuno received a Bachelor of Arts in history from Willamette University in 1973.
 He then earned two Master of Arts degrees in art history from the University of Oregon and Harvard University, in 1978 and 1980 respectively.
 In 1977, Cuno married his Willamette classmate, Sarah Stewart.
 He continued on at Harvard to receive a Doctor of Philosophy in art history in 1985, and his doctoral dissertation was on the artist Charles Philipon.

 While working on the doctorate, Cuno worked as assistant curator of prints at the Harvard Art Museums from 1980 to 1983.
 In that final year, he was hired as assistant professor of art history at Vassar College, a position that he held until 1986.

-Cuno quickly began an illustrious career in museum directorship, serving as the director of many notable institutions within the United States and abroad.
+Cuno began a career in museum directorship, serving as the director of a number of institutions within the United States and abroad.
 He first served as director of the Grunwald Center for Graphic Arts at the Hammer Museum from 1986 to 1989, and the Hood Museum of Art until 1991.
 Cuno was then appointed Elizabeth and John Moors Cabot Director of the Harvard Art Museums from 1991 to 2002, replacing Edgar Peters Bowron, and then moved on to the Courtauld Institute of Art for a year from 2003 to 2004, succeeding Eric Fernie.
 While at Harvard, he was elected to the American Academy of Arts and Sciences in 2001.
 He left the Courtauld to head the Art Institute of Chicago as Eloise W. Martin Director until 2011, replacing James N. Wood.
 In that final year, Cuno became the president and chief executive officer of the J. Paul Getty Trust, and retired as of July 31, 2022.

 During his career, Cuno has also served as director of the Association of Art Museum Directors.